POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-A relatively new hair mineral analysis pattern is called poor eliminator pattern.
+A relatively newly discovered (around 2014) hair mineral analysis pattern is called poor eliminator pattern.
 It was not part of Dr. Eck’s original work.
-However, it is one of the most important hair mineral analysis patterns, in my view, because it indicates hidden toxic metals.
+However, it is one of the most important hair mineral analysis patterns because it indicates hidden toxic metals.

-Definition on a hair mineral test.
+Definition.
 A poor eliminator pattern consists of an extremely low reading of either a toxic metal or one of the nutrient minerals.
-The criteria or cutoff points for a poor eliminator pattern is different for each mineral.
-The current criteria are found in a separate article, Ideal Mineral Levels In Human Hair, on this site.
+The criteria or cutoff point for a poor eliminator pattern is different for each mineral.
+The current criteria for each poor eliminator are found in the article, Ideal Mineral Levels In Human Hair.

 Meaning.
 The pattern indicates that the mineral is sequestered and cannot be easily eliminated.
 Because it cannot be eliminated well, in all cases, the mineral is present in toxic amounts.